{{flagHref}}

 Particle accelerators, fusion reactors, high-field magnets

-Processing costs and complexity
+Processing Cost and Complexity

-Lower cost; high production yield
+Lower cost; high production ease

 Higher cost; lower production yield